Run, Don't Walk: The Dyson Supersonic Origin Hair Dryer is on Sale for $100 Off

-Tell me if this sounds familiar: your hair tried-and-true dryer is the same one you’ve had since college and it’s no longer doing what you need it to.
+Tell me if this sounds familiar: Your tried-and-true hair dryer is the same tool you’ve had since college, and it’s no longer doing what you need.
 Maybe it’s not powerful enough to dry your hair quickly.
 Maybe it leaves your hair looking dull.
-Maybe it’s too heavy and causes your arms to ache when doing a blowout.
-Or, maybe it has none of the attachments you need to actually do a blowout at home.
+Maybe it’s too heavy and causes your arms to ache—or, maybe it has none of the attachments you need to actually do a blowout at home.
 Whatever the reason, it’s time for a new one.
 Luckily, I scoured the internet for the best hair dryer deals for Black Friday.

 Before you dive into the deals, here’s a brief rundown of everything you should look out for when shopping for the best hair dryer or blow dryer brush: